Aliagorre/my-story-maker/README.md

 A **narrative operating system** — a minimal, modular Python runtime for building and running any kind of interactive experience.

 The core contains zero domain logic.
-Every feature (UI, scripting, adventure formats, editors, networking…) lives in a **mod**.
-The engine provides the scaffolding; mods do the rest.
+Every feature lives in a **mod**.
+The engine provides lifecycle management, event routing, and dependency resolution; mods do everything else.

 ---

 ## Philosophy

-- **The core does as little as possible** — lifecycle, event routing, service sharing, dependency resolution.
+- **The core does as little as possible** — lifecycle, event routing, mod loading, dependency resolution.
 - **Everything that can be a mod must be a mod** — no hardcoded features.
-- **Mods are isolated** — they communicate through the EventBus and the Service Registry, never by importing each other.
+- **Mods are isolated** — they communicate through the EventBus, never by importing each other.
-- **Errors never crash the engine** — faulty mods are disabled; the rest keeps running.
+- **Errors never crash the engine** — faulty mods are skipped; the rest keep running.

 ---